Mael-Archenault/Dungeon-Crawler/README.md

 ### Menu

-- added a start menu with one mode to choose among two
+- added a start menu with one mode to choose among two (obviously I'm not a graphic designer, but it works)

 ### Modes